cober2019/Network-Automation/ProjectRouting/README.rst

 **Database Tool**

 View routing table from a local sqlite database.
 Credential entry is here or just skip credential input if your've previosly populated the  table.
-You can query the routing table useing the following permameters
+You can query the routing table using the following permameters

                     + Protocol
                     + Prefix